Lars-Codes/assessment-noflask/README.md

 flask run
 ```

 Now, open your browser and follow the link displayed on the frontend server to run the application.
+Click the query button to
+make a query and the insert button to make an insertion to test the code.
+Also specify if you would like your data to be
+processed and returned in big or little endian format.
+If none is detected, it will default to big endian.